Our Undergraduate Program consists of a major and minor in Classical Studies.

 More information on our courses can be found in our course listings.

 Villanova's Classical Studies program hosts a chapter of the National Classics Honorary Society, Eta Sigma Phi, and also an undergraduate Classics club, the Villanova Classical Society.
-For more information on these organizations and their activities, click here.

 M.A. in Classical Studies